iltempo/rulesio/README.md

 * `ignore_exceptions` -- an array of exception class names, defaults to ['ActiveRecord::RecordNotFound', 'AbstractController::ActionNotFound', 'ActionController::RoutingError']
 * `ignore_crawlers` -- an array of strings to match against the user agent, includes a number of webcrawlers by default
 * `ignore_if` -- this proc is passed env and an exception; if it returns true, the exception is not reported to WhenAUser
-* `custom_data` -- this proc is passed env, and should return a hash to be merged into each event
+* `custom_data` -- this proc is passed env, and should return a hash to be merged into each automatically generated exception event

 The `pageviews` middleware accepts these options:

 * `ignore_crawlers` -- an array of strings to match against the user agent, includes a number of webcrawlers by default
 * `ignore_if` -- this proc is passed env; if it returns true, the pageview is not reported to WhenAUser
-* `custom_data` -- this proc is passed env, and should return a hash to be merged into each event
+* `custom_data` -- this proc is passed env, and should return a hash to be merged into each automatically generated event

 The WhenAUser::Pageviews middleware uses the same token as WhenAUser::Rack.